|

 C. Physical curse on the body: physical death

-2. Christ's death provided payment of the penalty for sin for all who trust in Him.
-Redemption.
+2. Christ's death provided payment of the penalty for sin for all who trust

 A. Positional redemption: relationship with God